“Home is wherever I’m with you.”

-Let’s change the topic a bit and go back to when I was twelve and we inquisitive LeBaron-Spencer siblings — 11 of us by then — were once more huddled around our loving, peaceful parents in the living room.
+Let’s change the topic a bit and go back to when I was twelve and we inquisitive LeBaron-Spencer siblings — 11 of us by then — were once more huddled in the living room around our loving, peaceful parents.
 Those who could manage to get there first were sitting on the colorful rag-rug Mama had made and spread out in front of our warm fireplace hearth Daddy designed and built.

-The periphery of the fireplace was artfully decorated with variegated shades of vermilion petrified-wood — rock-work laid by my own father’s skilled-artisan hands.
-It was an eye-catching splendor.
-I loved to study the designs while we sat there listening to our parents’ religious lessons.
+The periphery of the fireplace was artfully decorated with shades of variegated vermilion petrified-wood — rock-work laid by my artisan father’s own skilled hands.
+I loved to study its eye-catching splendor while listening to our parents’ religious lessons.

 It was Family Home Evening again — our Monday-night Mormon family get-together my parents held sporadically.
 As was customary in our family during these times, we older children were taking advantage of the time together with our seemingly Godlike mom and pop to pump them for information about their past.
 After we’d heard about how they met and married, I couldn’t help but interject the all-important question: “Mama, were you a virgin when you married Daddy?”

-Therefore, I was taken aback to see Mama flush then exchange with Papa an embarrassed whimsical if not equivocal half-grin … more a half-smile-half-wink, really, that implied, “Don’t ask; don’t you tell.”
-Then, having established an unspoken agreement and understanding with Papa, Mama carefully chose her words as she formed her response, “Why … of course, I was a virgin on my wedding night!”
+Therefore, I was taken aback when Mama flushed, then exchanged with Papa an embarrassed equivocal half-grin implying, “Don’t ask; don’t you tell.”
+Then, having established an unspoken agreement and understanding with Papa, Mama carefully chose her words as she formed her response: “Why … of course, I was a virgin on my wedding night!”

 But I sensed the look exchanged between her and Papa suggested a special and personal secret held between the two.
 It left me with the impression the jury was still out on the Ma-plus-Pa virginity equation.

-But I certainly wanted to believe my parents abided by the chaste rules they taught from the time I was a tot: That people must NOT lose their virginity!
-And, I repeat: Shouldn’t even kiss until they were at the marriage alter!
+But I certainly wanted to believe my parents abided by the chaste rules they taught from the time I was a tot: People must NOT lose their virginity!
+And, I repeat, Shouldn’t even kiss until they were at the marriage alter!

 Oh, well.
 What the hell!
-Nature has purposely made the attraction between two people in love too difficult for abstinence — especially when they’re alone and getting to “know each other better” in the back of a secluded pickup.
+Nature has purposely made the attraction between two people in love too difficult for abstinence — especially when they’re snuggled up alone together on a freezing January day in the back of a secluded pickup “getting to know each other better.”
 At least, that’s what I surmise.
 What’s your opinion?